BitAcademyDev/documentation/docs/staff/location-admin/user-management.md

 If your organisation really does not want to work with 2-factor authentication, this is your risk to take.
 It can be switched off for all staff members via the [feature toggles](feature-toggles).

+*Note: if a staff member is part of multiple locations, and one of those locations requires two-factor authentication, then the staff member has to use two-factor authentication.
+Regardless of the setting of your location.*